NBISweden/ReprRes_J_Lehtio_1411/docs/README.md

 As a part of the NBIS reproducible research policy, this repository provides the data-files and R-scripts necessary to perform the underlying analyses and create tables and plots ued in *Johansson et al. Breast cancer quantitative proteome and proteogenomic landscape* (manuscript in prep; link not yet available)

 More specifically, the script __FinalFigures.Rmd__ reproduces parts of Main text figure 5, and Supplementary figure S5 and Suppementary Table S3 (as well as some additional figures not used in the manuscript).

+*Note!
+The repository is provided for reproducibility reasons, only; no further development will be made.*

 ## Usage